veloblank/images-and-the-asset-pipeline-v-000/README.md

 /assets/logo.png
 ```

-If the file is in a sub-folder in the images directory, we will need to
-include that as well.
+If the file is in a sub-folder in the images directory (images/banner), we need to include that as well.

 ```ruby
 asset_path('banner/logo.png')